 Please direct any enquiries to the EPA on 131 555 or to UPSSREG@epa.nsw.gov.au

 Management of runoff from forecourts

 The EPA is committed to improving water quality in NSW through innovation and the application of best practice strategies, technologies and management approaches.
-In response to local council and industry needs for guidance, the EPA has developed the draft Practice Note – Managing run-off from service station forecourts (PDF 370KB).
+In response to local council and industry need for guidance, the EPA has developed the draft Practice Note – Managing run-off from service station forecourts (PDF 370KB).